 PQB NOTES: The Plant Quarantine Branch (PQB) submittal for requests for import or possession permits, as revised, distinguishes information provided by the applicant from procedural information and advisory comment and evaluation presented by PQB.
 With the exception of PQB notes, hereafter "PQB NOTES," the text shown below in Section II from page 3 through page 19 of the submittal was taken directly from the University of Hawaii Animal & Veterinary Services application and subsequent written communications provided by the applicant, Dr. Michael Wong.
 For instance, the statements on page 15 regarding effects on the environment are the applicant's statements in response to standard PQB questions and are not PQB's statements.
 This approach for PQB submittals aims for greater applicant participation in presenting import requests in order to move these requests to the Board of Agriculture (Board) more quickly, while distinguishing applicant provided information from PQB information.
-The portion of the submittal prepared by PQB, including the Advisory Subcommittee Review and Proposed Import Conditions are identified as Sections III and IV of the submittal, which starts at pages 19 and 21, respectively.
+The portion of the submittal prepared by PQB, including the Advisory Subcommittee Review, Advisory Committee Review and the Proposed Import Conditions are identified as Sections III, IV, and V of the submittal, which starts at pages 19, 21, and 22, respectively.

-We have a request to review the following:

-COMMODITY: Various mice, domesticated, Mus musculus

-Various rats, domesticated, Rattus norvegicus

-Various guinea pigs, Cavia porcellus

-(Refer to Appendix A for Permit Application).
+We have a request to review the following: COMMODITY: Various mice, domesticated, Mus musculus Various rats, domesticated, Rattus norvegicus Various guinea pigs, Cavia porcellus (Refer to Appendix A for Permit Application).